code-lucidal58/computer-networks/part_0_networking_basics.md

 **denial-of-service** attack heard in network security.

 This topology is recommended for 30 or less nodes.
 This is the least expensive topology.
-It is not a part of current TIA/EIA 568-C standard for LAN networks.
-Terminator is required on either sides of the Bus
+It is not a part of current TIA/EIA 568-C standard for LAN networks.  or terminating resistor is required on either sides of the cable.

 #### Ring
+Similar to bus topology.
+The backbone is a ring.Packets are available to move around in a ring pattern.
+As packet moves through the ring, it stops at each node and gives it an opportunity to send a signal.
+Hence there is no contention.
+During heavy traffic, the network slows down but does not break.
+A single damaged node can bring down the entire network.
+This is not a part of the current TIA/EIA 568-C standard for LAN networks.